pingcap/docs-tidb-operator/en/modify-tidb-configuration.md

 ---
-title: Modify TiDB cluster configuration
+title: Modify TiDB Cluster Configuration
 summary: Learn how to modify the configuration of TiDB clusters deployed in Kubernetes.
 ---

-# Modify TiDB cluster configuration
+# Modify TiDB Cluster Configuration

 For a TiDB cluster, you can [update the configuration of components](https://docs.pingcap.com/tidb/stable/dynamic-config/) online using SQL statements, including TiDB, TiKV, and PD, without restarting the cluster components.
 However, for TiDB clusters deployed in Kubernetes, after you upgrade or restart the cluster, the configurations of some components might be overwritten by the `TidbCluster` CR.
 This leads to invalid online configuration update.